-People represent the reality of “what is”.
-Brands represent the cultivation of “what could be”.
+People represent the reality of what is.
+Brands represent the cultivation of what could be.
 The brands we choose to champion are an expression of our better selves, kind of like a kaleidoscope that lets us see ourselves achieving all of our goals and desires.
-Attractiveness, attitude, achivements – these are a few of the things beloved brands help us see in ourselves.
+Attractiveness, attitude, achievements—these are a few of the things beloved brands help us see in ourselves.
 So it makes sense, then, that wearing a pair of Lululemon yoga pants says that we values self-love and wellness, while buying an Apple computer says that we are learning more about the world around us, while contributing to it, too.
 This is why key messaging is of such importance—it helps us articulate what we wish for ourselves, and how the brand can satisfy that desire.

-2. Brands say what we don’t have the words for.
-(Like a good Hallmark card!)
+Brands say what we don’t have the words for.

 Brands are successful when they align with our world views, reiterating what we know to be true through both product and service.
 Consumers attach meaning to brands that speak as one unified voice that “hormone-free chicken makes us healthier” or “motorcycles scream adventure”.
 Brands win over buyers because they excel at representing our definition of the truth, and telling stories that we can nod in agreement with.